skylight-hq/skylight.digital/_projects/usaf_bespin_design_system.md

 ---

 {% capture summary %}
-The U.S. Air Force's (USAF's) Business Enterprise Systems Product INnovation (BESPIN) group needed help scaling their design capacity.
+The U.S. Air Force's (USAF) Business Enterprise Systems Product INnovation (BESPIN) group needed help scaling their design capacity.
 We're working with them to implement a design system that'll enable their growing number of teams to achieve higher efficiency and quality when building digital products.